 Medical Care Assistance Plan (MCAP) - PDF Enrollment Form

-This plan allows you to use pre -tax dollars to pay for certain medical, dental and over-the-counter (OTC) medication expenses that are not paid by insurance.
-The plan year limit is $5000.00 for an individual.
-A list of eligible expenses may be seen in IRS Publication, Medical and Dental Expenses, (Section 213, Publication 502).
+This plan allows you to use pre -tax dollars to pay for certain medical, dental, medication and related expenses that are not paid by insurance.
+The plan year limit is $2500.00 for an individual.
+Participants may also use MCAP funds to be reimbursed for allowable, dependent expenses not covered by insurance.
+A list of eligible expenses may be seen in IRS Publication, Medical and Dental Expenses (Section 213, Publication 502).

 Contributing to a tax deferred supplemental retirement plan reduces your current taxable gross income.
 Such plans allow you to defer tax until the money is withdrawn (i.e., at retirement when your taxable income may be less than current income).
 There are two voluntary plans that offer a variety of investment options: Western Illinois University 403(b) Supplemental Retirement Plan and the State Employees Deferred Compensation Program.
 Within each plan there are several types of tax deferred investment options available.
 You may elect to invest in one or more annuities or mutual funds offered by the respective plans.